 If you have one or more teeth that are heavily filled, broken down, in a weakened state or unsightly, ceramic crowns can improve their structure, appearance and functionality.
-Teeth that have been damaged from external forces or multiple procedures can become prone to fracturing, but crowns can restore their stability.

 Each tooth crown cost will vary depending on various factors, including the material used, the location where you are having the crown placed, and if any additional procedures are needed.
 Your dentist will provide you with a detailed breakdown of costs prior to beginning any treatment.